Examples of AWS Audit Manager controls - AWS Audit Manager

 After the evidence is attached to the control, you—or a delegate of your choice—can review the evidence to see if any remediation is necessary.

-You can use this log as evidence to show that you have sufficient monitoring procedures in place for the AWS accounts that are in the scope of your assessment.
+In this example, you can review the evidence to see the alarm enablement events that were logged by CloudTrail.
+You can use this log as evidence to show that you have sufficient monitoring procedures in place to detect when console sign-ins occur without MFA enabled.
 If you like, you can also provide additional commentary by adding a comment to the control.
-For example, if the log shows any discrepancies such as multiple unsuccessful sign-in attempts, you can add a comment that describes how you remediated the issue.
+For example, if the log shows multiple sign-ins without MFA, you can add a comment that describes how you remediated the issue.
 Regular monitoring of console sign-ins helps you to prevent security problems that may arise from discrepancies and inappropriate sign-in attempts.
 In turn, this best practice helps to bring your AWS environment in line with HIPAA requirements.

 When you’re satisfied that your monitoring procedure is in line with the control, you can mark the control as Reviewed and add the evidence to your assessment report.
 You can then share this report with auditors to demonstrate that the control is working as intended.